 - a cover letter that outlines the nominee's research excellence and the impact of the research; the letter should describe the nominee's contribution in a way that is easily understandable to those outside of the nominee's discipline

-- a Canada Common CV
+- a Canadian Common CV or other format CV

 - one sample of the nominee's adjudicated research publications or dissemination